kelsey-ek/of7azure/GUIDE/12_BMT_general_process.md

       d.
 Transaction file input dataset PPLIP -> PPLIP1
 </pre>

-### C. Set the DB connection as described in the JCL.
+### 6.1.3 Set the DB Connection as Described in the JCL
 ```
 ikjeft01.conf